 Note 1 - Maximum Continuous Current is based on the inverter's continuous power rating at the lowest input voltage with an inefficiency factor.

-Note 2 - Per the NEC, the DC grounding electrode conductor can be a #6 AWG conductor if that is the only connection to the grounding electrode and that grounding electrode is a pipe, rod, or plate electrode.
+Note 2 - The DC grounding electrode conductor can be a #6 AWG (13.29 mm2) conductor if that is the only connection to the grounding electrode and that grounding electrode is a pipe, rod, or plate electrode.
 Note 3 - Wire size is based on the requirements needed to increase efficiency and reduce stress to the inverter.

-Note 4 - The next larger standard size overcurrent device may be used if the de-rated cable ampacity falls between the standard overcurrent devices found in the NEC.
+Note 4 - The next larger standard size overcurrent device may be used if the de-rated cable ampacity falls between the standard overcurrent devices.